-Students in the MEng NAME program require a minimum of 30 credits of coursework, which includes a 3-credit capstone design project and a 2-credit internship.
+Students in the MEng NAME program require a minimum of 33 credits of coursework, which includes a 3-credit capstone design project and a 3-credit internship.
 Although the program has a large core with limited flexibility, up to 6 credits may be approved for core course equivalents taken prior to admission, allowing for streamlined entry and limited room for constrained electives (must be approved by Program Director).

-Students will automatically be registered in a standard timetable in August, and will be contacted with the course schedule at that time.
+The courses for MEng NAME program will be published in mid-August, and more information related to course schedule will be sent to admitted students at that time.
+Students should register in both Term 1 and Term 2 courses by the end of August.
 Students who have taken core course equivalents prior to admission should contact firstname.lastname@example.org to request approval for chosen electives and a customized timetable.

-The following core courses make up the 30-credit course-load of the program.
+The following core courses make up the 33-credit course-load of the program.
 (In the following, numbers in parentheses indicate credit value.)

 Ship terminology, lines plans, ship hydrostatics, transverse and longitudinal stability of ships, dimensional analysis, ship resistance prediction; ship propulsion methods, propeller selection and design.
 [Syllabus]